Documents

 content = f.read()

-draft = paperless.documents.draft(
+draft = paperless.documents.create(

 document=content, # required - raw file bytes